ndgigliotti/holy-diver/README.rst

 but if you've used the main constructor or added some keys and values (an odd thing to do), you might want to obtain a converted copy of the hierarchy.
 Again, this has a barely noticeable effect on the functionality.
 Alternatively, you can deconvert the hierarchy to nested dicts and lists using the ``deconvert()`` method.
-This is useful if you want to the configuration data in a vanilla Python data structures for serialization.
+This is useful if you want the configuration data in vanilla Python data structures for serialization.

 .. code-block:: python